Historic Caribbean Forts to Explore in 2026

 🎒 Traveler Tips

-- Wear walking or hiking shoes with good traction (cobblestones and stairs!)
+- Wear walking or hiking shoes with good traction (cobblestones and stairs can be slippery)

-- Bring a portable travel pouch for documents, cash, and small gear
+- Bring a small travel pouch for documents, cash, and tickets

-- Use reef-safe sunscreen if forts are near coastal areas
+- Use reef-safe sunscreen if your fort stop is near coastal areas

 - Visit early morning or sunset for the best lighting